Designing a rich Internet application (RIA) can test even an experienced design team.

 The Search screen pattern can range from very simple to quite advanced.
 This pattern is ideal for creating an efficient user experience by allowing the user to navigate directly to an item or set of items meeting specific criteria.

-The Refine Dataset layout can be vertical or horizontal and is ideal for creating an efficient user experience by allowing the user to refine a set of known data, or further refine search results.
+The Refine Dataset layout can be vertical or horizontal and is ideal for creating an efficient user experience by allowing the user to define a set of known data, or further refine search results.

 Parallel Panels can be stacked (showing one at a time) or unstacked (showing all at once).
 This pattern is ideal for organizing chunks of information that are similar or have interdependent tendencies.
 Efficiency is gained by keeping the user in one screen.
 Ideal candidates for the stacked variation of this pattern are simple workflows with a visible goal that is fed by multiple inputs or multiple non-sequential steps.